kristianmandrup/repo-manager-v3/apps/index/page/Index.md

 Also ways to go with regards to using Stylus for styling, and not our good old tired friend CSS :P

+Ideally we would like the Homepage and Page layout in general to look like [this](http://developerkarl.appspot.com/)

+A working local copy of this layout can be found in `/examples/developerkarl.appspot.com`.
+Let's use it as a reference for any Home, Launch or Promotion page :)

+Pure Awesome *BLISS!!!*

 *Keep on going!! :)*